126 Artist-Run Gallery

 H91 NN29 Galway

-Established in 2005, 126 Artist-Run Gallery is one of the longest-running artist-led organisation in the Republic of Ireland and is integral to the visual arts culture in Galway City and County.
-Run voluntarily by a board of professional artists and curators, 126 programmes an art space with a contemporary exhibition programme, talks & workshops, residencies and research projects.
-In 2016 it moved to a new location which allowed us to expand to include 5 studio's, supporting 7 artists.
-126 is dedicated to supporting emerging contemporary artist practices & partnerships, by creating exhibition, commission & development opportunities.
+Established in 2005, 126 Artist-Run Gallery is one of the longest-running artist-led organization in the Republic of Ireland and is integral to the visual arts culture in Galway City and County.
+Run voluntarily by a board of professional artists and curators, 126 coordinates an art space with a contemporary exhibition program, talks, workshops, residencies and research projects.
+In 2016 we moved to a new location which allowed us to expand to include 5 studio's, supporting 7 artists, while more recently we have been able to open a second studio location that facilitates a further 5 artists .
+126 is dedicated to supporting emerging contemporary artist practices, partnerships, by creating exhibition, commission, development opportunities.
 126 hosts on average 10 exhibitions per year with the addition of being host venue and partner with Galway International Arts Festival and Tulca Festival of Art.
+126 continues to develop its reputation for supporting artists and being one of the premier visual art locations in Galway city and throughout the west of Ireland